Logo

 Advantages

-• Better scalability and easier to maintain.
+• Better scalability and easier to maintain

-• Functions library is reusable.
+• Functions library is reusable

 Disadvantages

-• A fixed set of test data is hardcoded.
+• A fixed set of test data is hardcoded

-• Takes more time to prepare test script.
+• Takes more time to prepare test script

-• Coding skill is required.
+• Coding skill is required

-Data-driven Framework
+Data-Driven Framework

 A Selenium technique for separating data sets from the test case is called a Data-Driven Framework.
 The test case may be readily adjusted for a particular functionality without modifying the code once the data sets have been isolated from it.
-Test data is kept distinct from test scripts and stored in an external resource, such as a text file, excel spreadsheet, CSV file, or database table, making it simpler to maintain and update the test data at any time without influencing the test scripts.
-These frameworks give you the freedom to run the same test script against several data sets.
+Test data is kept distinct from test scripts and stored in an external resource, such as a text file, Excel spreadsheet, CSV file, or database table, making it simpler to maintain and update the test data at any time without influencing the test scripts.
+Data-driven frameworks give you the freedom to run the same test script against several data sets.
 The test case stores the required input data as a key-value pair in a variable after receiving it from external resources like Excel, CSV, txt, and XML files, among others.
-These variables are used as both checkpoints and inputs during actual execution.
+Those variables are used as both checkpoints and inputs during actual execution.
 The test data won't be impacted by any modifications to the test scripts, either.
 With the help of parameterization, we can run our test scripts with various data sets and combinations.

 In a data-driven framework, there should be efficient programming techniques to read and write data from external files.
-The process involves −
+The process involves:

-• Configuring and constructing the external file that contains test data and expected results.
+• Configuring and constructing the external file that contains test data and expected results

-• Establishing mechanisms for passing these data into the test scripts.
+• Establishing mechanisms for passing these data into the test scripts

-Key Features of a Data-Driven Automation Framework
+Key Features of a Data-Driven Automation Framework:

 • Test Data Separation: The framework separates test data from test scripts, storing it in external data sources.